 - Cholesterol: 95 mg

-Ingredients for a High Protein Greek Gyro Salad
+Essential Ingredients for your Mediterranean Gyro Salad

-The Dressing: Healthy Greek Yogurt Tzatziki
+The High-Protein Greek Yogurt Tzatziki

 Step-by-Step: How to Prepare a Greek Gyro Salad Like a Pro